EMule

 eMule is a free peer-to-peer file sharing application for Microsoft Windows.
-Started in May 2002 as an alternative to eDonkey2000, eMule now connects to both the eDonkey network and the Kad network.
-The distinguishing features of eMule are the direct exchange of sources between client nodes, fast recovery of corrupted downloads, and the use of a credit system to reward frequent uploaders.
-Furthermore, eMule transmits data in zlib-compressed form to save bandwidth.
+Started in May 2002 as an alternative to eDonkey2000, eMule connects to both the eDonkey network and the Kad network.
+The distinguishing features of eMule are the direct exchange of sources between client nodes, recovery of corrupted downloads, and the use of a credit system to reward frequent uploaders. eMule transmits data in zlib-compressed form to save bandwidth.

-eMule is coded in C++ using the Microsoft Foundation Classes.
-Since July 2002 eMule has been free software, released under the GNU General Public License; its popularity has led to eMule's codebase being used as the basis of cross-platform clients aMule, JMule, xMule, along with the release of many eMule mods (modifications of the original eMule) on the Internet.
+eMule is written in C++ using the Microsoft Foundation Classes.
+Since July 2002 eMule has been free software, released under the GNU General Public License; which has led to eMule's codebase being used as the basis of cross-platform clients aMule, JMule, xMule, along with the release of eMule modifications of the original eMule.